SparkysWidgets/Marlin/README.md

 ##### `J<rotational-joint-offset>`

 Set the rotational joint Y offset.
-For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) with XYZAC axes is the distance along the Y axis from the vertical centerline of the joint of the rotary table to the horizontal centerline of the joint that tilts the table.
+For a 5 axis CNC machine with a tilting rotary table (PENTA_AXIS_TRT) with XYZAC axes this is the distance along the Y axis from the vertical centerline of the joint of the rotary table to the horizontal centerline of the joint that tilts the table.
 Measured when all rotational axes are in neutral (zero) position so that the table is oriented horizontally.

 See `DEFAULT_ROTATIONAL_JOINT_OFFSET_Y`.
 Also, see definition of `Dy` in sections "5.3.
 Transformations for a xyzbc-trt machine with rotary axis offsets" and "7.
 Custom Kinematics Components" in this reference:
 - https://linuxcnc.org/docs/html/motion/5-axis-kinematics.html